data-dot-all/dataall/pages/architecture.md

 ## Permission Model <a name="permission"></a>

-data.all permission model is based on group membership inherited from Cognito groups or from the corporate IdP.
+data.all permission model is defined at group level not at user level.
+We define permissions for a group, this can be a Cognito group or a group coming from your IdP.
+The permissions defined by data.all on the group affect all of its members.

 Each object in data.all will have an **object-Team** with full permissions on the object, it corresponds to a Cognito group that is typically